 If your book was among those copied and you are the author, a loan-out/company owner, or a publisher with the right to reproduce it, you may be eligible for more compensation than provided by the Settlement by opting out of it and pursuing your claims against Anthropic in court.
 The Copyright Act provides for statutory damages up to $150,000 per work depending on factors including whether Anthropic acted willfully.

-Beyond damages, this case raises a fundamental moral question about the future of creative work.
+Beyond damages, Anthropic’s actions raises a fundamental moral question about the future of creative work.
 The books copied by Anthropic helped train powerful AI systems now being commercialized for enormous profit.
 Authors and publishers whose works supplied that foundation deserve fair compensation — not only because their rights were violated, but because their ideas, language, and creativity became the raw material that enabled these systems to exist.
 Ensuring that creators are paid for their contributions is essential to preserving both the economic and ethical balance between human creativity and artificial intelligence.

 You may qualify if you're the author or rightsholders of a book that: